songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## [1] TRUE
 ```

 The result came out.
-The best model included the area and habitat types.
-This will check all the possible model one by one and find the best one.
+The best model retained the variables of area and habitat types.
+Now I will check all possible models one by one and find the best one.

 {% highlight r %}